elt7613/secret_msg/README.md

 web_message_link - Using this link anyone will be able to access your message from web[Any web browser].

 api_msg_link - Using this link anyone will be able to access your message by api call

+image - Can only be seen from web_message_link
 ```

 ## Show/Read Message